 Remote Patient Monitoring Development

-We've built RPM systems for practices and health systems across the US and UK.
-Real-time vitals tracking, automated threshold alerts, HIPAA-compliant storage, and EHR integration — shipped in 10–14 weeks at a fixed price.
+We've built RPM systems for practices and health systems in the US and UK.
+Real-time vitals tracking, automated threshold alerts, HIPAA-compliant storage, and EHR integration.
+We launch a validated v1 in 10-14 weeks at a fixed price, then grow it.

 • Real-time vitals tracking from CGM, BPM, and other wearable devices